Management of Severe Exacerbation of Inflammatory Bowel Disease

 • BP / pulse / temperature - frequency depends on initial findings.

-• Bloods – FBC; CRP or ESR; U&Es; LFTs; blood cultures.
+• Bloods – FBC; CRP or ESR; U&Es; coagulation; LFTs; haematinics and iron studies; blood cultures (if pyrexial).

 • If features suggesting severe disease present, seek immediate senior review.
 Features of severe disease are:

-• >6 bloody stools per day and systemic toxicity with at least one of:
+• >6 bloody stools per day and systemic toxicity with at least one of the following:

 • temperature >37.8°C